ZeanQin/zeanqin.github.io/content/drafts/extracting-shift-handover-data-from-paper-forms-in-hospital-environment copy.md

 #### 4. Don't over-automate the data binding process

+##### 4.1 Background

-The fields on the paper form don't match up exactly with those on the digital version - the data entered on some fields on the paper form are not collected while there're a couple of extra fields on the digital version.
-In addition, the paper form rarely changes but we keep updating the digital form slightly.
+The fields on the paper form don't match up exactly with those on the digital version - some data on the paper form is ignored while there are a couple of extra fields on the web version.
+In addition, while the paper form rarely changes, we keep updating the digital form slightly either by adding/removing questions or moving around the existing questions.

-We use a JSON file to define the fields in the digital version of the form, and every time we update the form (even slightly) by adding/removing fields or re-arranging the fields, we'd update the JSON file.
+##### 4.2 How we designed it

+The questions and their layouts on the web form are defined using a JSON file.
+Without getting into the details, in the screenshot below, the JSON structure (right) defines the **Team** section (left) of the form.

+<asset src="articles/shift-handover-data-extraction/define-questions-in-json.jpeg" name="Define questions in JSON" newline></asset>

+However, we also use the names of the questions from the JSON file to automatically construct the label (used in OCR) for that question.
+For example, in the screenshot below, the label - __Team..NursesShort__ - for the "Nurses Short" question is created by joining the names of all its ancestors and itself with a dot.

+<asset src="articles/shift-handover-data-extraction/label-from-question-names.jpeg" name="Label from question names" newline></asset>

+##### 4.3 Problem with the design

-To make things easier (at least this is what we thought in the beginning),  we made the decision to automatically generate labels using the JSON file.
-This means every time we change the digitial version of the form, we'd have to re-name the labels used to train the form, re-train the model, copy it to production etc.
+This means that whenever we change the digital version of the form (e.g. adding/removing questions or re-arranging the fields on the form), a new set of labels will be generated.
+And we'd have to re-name the labels used in Form Recognizer, re-train the model, copy it to production etc. This is a really time consuming process.

-It's much better to make the labels specific to the paper form, rather than trying to generating them automatically using the JSON file.
+##### 4.4 What we should have done instead

+We should de-couple the label generating process from the JSON definition of a form.
+Given that the paper form rarely changes, we should have just hardcoded a set of labels to be used in the Form Recognizer service.
+And expand the JSON definition to include a `label` field which specifies which label is used for each question, if applicable.
+This way we can freely re-arrange the questions on the form without having to re-train the model in Form Recognizer.

 ## References